-The aggregate fees billed by Limbach's principal accounting firm, Crowe LLP, for auditing the annual financial statements and related information included in the Annual Report on Form 10-K, the reviews of the quarterly financial statements included in the Quarterly Reports on Form 10-Q, assistance with and review of documents filed with the SEC, and consultations on certain accounting and reporting matters for each of the last two fiscal years are set forth as "Audit Fees" in the table below.
+The aggregate fees billed by the Company's independent registered accounting firm, Crowe, for auditing the annual financial statements and related information included in the Annual Report on Form 10-K, the reviews of the quarterly financial statements included in the Quarterly Reports on Form 10-Q, assistance with and review of documents filed with the SEC, and consultations on certain accounting and reporting matters for each of the last two fiscal years are set forth as "Audit Fees" in the table below.

-Also set forth for the last two fiscal years are "Audit-Related Fees."
-Such fees pertain to professional services for assurance and related services that are reasonably related to the performance of the audit of our financial statements and are not reported under "Audit fees."
-These services include services and consultations related to the Company's internal controls, the Company's IT controls, financial accounting and reporting standards.
+Also set forth are "Audit-Related Fees."
+Such fees pertain to professional services for assurance and related services that are reasonably related to the performance of the audit of our financial statements and are not reported under "Audit Fees."
+These services include services and consultations related to the Company's internal controls, the Company's information technology controls, financial accounting and reporting standards.

 "Tax Fees" include fees for tax advice and tax planning.
 "All Other Fees" consist of permitted services other than those that meet the criteria described above.
-Crowe LLP did not provide any services to the Company related to financial information systems design or implementation, nor did it provide any personal tax work or other services for any of the Company's executive officers or members of the Board.
+Crowe did not provide any services to the Company related to financial information systems design or implementation, nor did it provide any personal tax work or other services for any of the Company's executive officers or members of the Board.

-The following table shows the fees for professional services rendered to us by Crowe for services in respect of the years ended December 31, 2021 and 2020.
+The following table shows the fees for professional services rendered to us by Crowe for services in respect of the years ended December 31, 2022 and 2021.

-2021 2020
+2022 2021

-Audit Fees \$ 995,254 \$ 601,232
+Audit Fees \$ 633,169 \$ 995,254

-Audit-Related Fees 145,000 15,000
+Audit-Related Fees 145,000

-Tax Fees
+Tax Fees -

 All Other Fees

-Total Fees \$ 1,140,254 \$ 616,232
+Total Fees \$ 633,169 \$ 1,140,254